 - consistent naming of brands, tools, services and products;

-- links to primary sources when facts may change.
+- links to primary sources and a visible “checked as of” date when facts may change;

 What makes content ready for AEO?